 Went and saw

-Mans inhumanity against Ape, is not a new story and has been told around fires since apes were Proconsul
+Mans inhumanity against Ape, is not a new story and has been told around fires since apes were Proconsul and men were Australopithecus.

 The natives were dead freaky, bone piercings, milky contacts, leering faces and black skin all looked very impressive and disturbing. (i even dreamed about them).